-The world of drones is filled with a multitude of arcane terms and TLA's (three letter acronyms).
+The world of drones is filled with many arcane terms and TLA's (three-letter acronyms).
 Here we'll go over some of the more common ones so you won't be left in the dark.

 Whats a UAV?

-UAV is an acronym for unmanned aerial vehicle.
+UAV is an acronym for an unmanned aerial vehicle.
 It is a general, all-encompassing term that applies to everything from the small models you're considering buying to huge military aircraft.
 You'll notice that the FAA uses the even more general term unmanned aircraft system (UAS) in all of their legalese, most likely to cut down any unforeseen loopholes.

 RTF vs. DIY

 RTF is an acronym for ready to fly.
 All of the models we tested are RTF as they require only minimal construction (popping on the rotors) upon purchasing.
-RTF is certainly the way to go for beginners, and even most experienced pilots will favor RTF models.
+RTF is certainly the way to go for beginners, and even the most experienced pilots will favor RTF models.
 However, if you become enamored with the incredible aerodynamics of your hovering companion, you may find great pleasure in a DIY (do it yourself) model.
-These models range from curated kits that facilitate the joy of building something yourself, to models built piece by piece from scratch, including all of the computer coding required to keep the vehicle level.
-Depending on how far you want to take your DIY antics it can turn UAV flying from a hobby to a lifestyle.
+These models range from curated kits that facilitate the joy of building something yourself to models built piece by piece from scratch — including all of the computer coding required to keep the vehicle level.
+How far you want to take your DIY antics can turn UAV flying from a hobby to a lifestyle.

 What's a Quadcopter?

 The term quadcopter simply refers to an aircraft with four rotors.
 Most models available on the market are quadcopters because this is the simplest design that allows for effective maneuvering.
 By spinning two of the rotors clockwise, and the other two counterclockwise, quadcopters can create torque to turn in any direction.
-The addition of more rotors increases lift power and capacity along with providing redundancy in case an engine fails, but does not increase maneuverability.
+The addition of more rotors increases lift power and capacity and provides redundancy in case an engine fails but does not increase maneuverability.